mozman/ezdxf/docs/source/tutorials/hatch.rst

 Create hatches with one boundary path
 -------------------------------------

-The simplest form of a hatch has one polyline path with only straight lines as boundary path:
+The simplest form of the :class:`~ezdxf.entities.Hatch` entity has one polyline path with only straight lines as boundary path:

 .. literalinclude:: src/hatch/solid_hatch_polyline_path.py